 William G. Kerckhoff Laboratories of the Biological Sciences: first unit, 1928; second unit, 1939; annex, 1948.
 The gift of Mr. and Mrs. William G. Kerckhoff of Los Angeles.
-He was a trustee during 1928.
+He was a trustee in 1928.

 Guggenheim Aeronautical Laboratory, 1929.
 Built with funds provided by the Daniel Guggenheim Fund for the Promotion of Aeronautics.
-A substantial addition was built in 1947.
+A major renovation completed in 2008 was made possible by many private supporters, including Distinguished Alumnus Joe Charyk and his wife, Edwina; Distinguished Alumnus Allen Puckett and his wife, Marilyn; and alumnus Gordon Cann, through his estate.

 Athenaeum, 1930.
-A clubhouse for the teaching, research, and administrative staffs of the Institute and the Huntington Library, Art Collections, and Botanical Gardens, for the Associates of the California Institute of Technology, and for others who have demonstrated their interest in advancing the objectives of the Institute.
+A clubhouse for the teaching, research, and administrative staffs of the Institute and the Huntington Library, Art Collections, and Botanical Gardens, for the Associates of the

+California Institute of Technology, and for others who have demonstrated their interest in advancing the objectives of the Institute.
 The gift of Mr. and Mrs. Allan C. Balch of Los Angeles.
 He was president of the Board of Trustees, 1933-43.